KanishkRajTech/KanishkRajTech/README.md

 - 👋 Hi, I’m Kanish kRaj
-- 👀 I’m interested in
+- 👀 I’m interested in Web Devlopment and App Devlopment
 - 🌱 I’m currently learning MERN stak
 <!-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...